lenare/mlses-wind-power-forecast/notebooks/NOTES.md

 9. Turbine Characteristics: Some turbine-specific variables can provide additional information for better predictions.
 These may include turbine capacity, rotor diameter, hub height, or other technical specifications.

 etc.

+## Next steps

+- plot time series to see if there are patterns you can exploit
+- Look at correlations (e.g. Pearson correlation) between variables in data set

+## Notes

+- Density adjusted wind speed is equal to or correlates with wind speed or other wind speed measurements?